 However, Francis Swinden, the first Nathaniel’s eldest son, married Mary Piguenit, the daughter of a Huguenot émigré, and had 6 children, the oldest of which was another Nathaniel Swinden (1744-1804).
 The title page of the Beauties of Flora lists one of the book-shops where it could be purchased as the one in Berkeley Square run by Caesar Danby Piguenit, Mary’s brother, so this Nathaniel is the most likely author and seedsman.
 Huguenot gardeners in this country pioneered the trade in seeds so Nathaniel’s business may have benefited from this connection.

 The will of Mary’s father, Caesar Piguenit, says he lived in Boston Lane, near Brentford Butts, as did Mary and Francis, but these names are not listed in the New Brentford rate books.
-Nathaniel Swinden appears as a ratepayer in the Butts over many years -perhaps all the Swindens lived together as an extended family?
+Nathaniel Swinden appears as a ratepayer in the Butts over many years – perhaps several generations of Swindens lived together as an extended family?

 Ann Swinden’s bequests reveal a comfortable home – her son Francis received a silver pint cup, his eldest son a half-pint silver mug, Ann Bell a silver teapot and the three motherless Bateman children a brass hearth and its furniture, a “walnut tree corner cupboard” with the china inside it and “my chints bed quilt” respectively.
 She also provided mourning gowns for her servants, Mary Giles and Mary Dobbs.